gradle/gradle/subprojects/docs/src/design-docs/build-migration-verification.md

 necessarily mean that more heap is required, but just that for some reason, garbage collection kicked in later.

+### Backwards and forward compatibility

+The `build-migration` plugin must be able to compare older version of Gradle (possibly older than the version used to execute the plugin) with newer versions (possibly newer than the version used to execute the plugin).
+To make this work, the plugin

+* executes the `from` and `to` builds via the tooling API
+* queries the builds for information (e.g. what the outputs are and where they are located) via the tooling API

+The tooling API will provide a special model containing all information necessary for build migration verification.

 # Open issues

 ## General